🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 8. Dock edge boat saver

 These dock fenders can be used for both docks and pilings.
-Often, dock fenders come with molded caps that mount to your dock and give a bit of cushioned protection.
+Often, they come with molded caps that mount to the dock and provide cushioned protection.

 9. Corner dock wheels